Commission: Hive creative residency at thecamp

 The project is a result of a collaborative effort by the Cached Collective.
 The collective first met during a summer residency in the South of France, the Hive.
 Each of us brings a distinct expertise to our collaborations that we leverage to create unique, multidisciplinary experiences.
 This broad base of specialities—from engineering to fashion design, from poetry to programming—allows us to approach our topics with a unique eye.

-Because of the impenetrable way that modern technology functions, we strive to design impactful experiences that can be easily understood by a wide audience.
-We make the intangible tangible.
-We create impactful experiences that delve into data, algorithmic complexity, and obscure infrastructure, especially focusing on how these affect the individual.
+Because of the impenetrable way that modern technology functions, Cached Collective seeks to design experiences that can be easily understood by a wide audience.
 You can find more information by visiting cached.id.

 Cached Collective: Jon Flint, Felipe de Souza, Ryan Dzelzkalns, Clément Bouttier, Joana Mateus, Aline Martinez.
 With the help of Walid van Boetzelaer, Tim Maughan, Laurence Mence, Jake Charles Rees.